► 1813 - James Lawrence, the mortally-wounded commander of the

 ► 1877 - The Molly Maguires, ten Irish immigrants convicted

 album (33 1/3 revolutions per minute) in a public demonstration at

 the Waldorf-Astoria Hotel in New York, New York.
-The first
+The first was released

 ► 1990 (Earthquake) Rudbar, Iran

-his view that the Sun, not the Earth, is the center
+his view that the Sun, not the Earth, is the center of the Universe

-Communist Influence in Radio and Television' listed many suspected
+Influence in Radio and Television' listed many suspected communists

-Aaron Copland, Lena Horne, Pete Seeger, Artie Shaw and Orson
+Horne, Pete Seeger, Artie Shaw and Orson Welles.